Global Coherence in Quantum Discord as a Resource: Operational tasks requiring global coherence

-As we have noted before, the set of separable states in $\mathbb{C}^{d_A}\otimes\mathbb{C}^{d_B}$, which have a decomposition as in Eq.~(\ref{GLHd}), forms a subset of all separable states in $\mathbb{C}^{d_A}\otimes\mathbb{C}^{d_B}$ with $L_R \le d_{\min}$ \cite{GLH+12,BPP15}.
-As pointed out before, there are discordant states that do not have a decomposition as in Eq. (\ref{GLHd}), but they are not superseparable and are a CQ or QC state.
-For any of these CQ or QC states, it is not immediately apparent from its CQ or QC form whether it is not superunsteerable or superlocal.
-For example, consider any box arising from the QC state given by Eq.~(\ref{QCng}).
-It is immediately seen that this box has an LHV model as in Eq.~(\ref{LHVLR<=dmin}), but with $d_\lambda = 3$.
-From this LHV model, it is impossible to immediately conclude whether the box is not superunsteerable or superlocal since $d_\lambda > d_{\min}$.
-Therefore, we have proved the following lemma using Obs.~\ref{ObsVed}. \begin{lem} Suppose that any given discordant state in $\mathbb{C}^{d_A}\otimes\mathbb{C}^{d_B}$ does not have a decomposition as in Eq.~(\ref{GLHd}), but it is not superseparable.
-Then, it cannot be used to demonstrate superunsteerability or superlocality. \end{lem} \begin{proof} As noted in Obs.~\ref{CQQCnSsep}, any given discordant state in $\mathbb{C}^{d_A}\otimes\mathbb{C}^{d_B}$ that is not superseparable and does not have a decomposition as in Eq.~(\ref{GLHd}) is a CQ state if $d_A > d_B$ or a QC state if $d_A < d_B$.
-Since any CQ or QC state has no global coherence and has only correlation in a single basis, as noted in Obs.~\ref{ObsVed}, any box arising from this state can be reproduced by a suitable CC state.
+We now proceed to obtain the following lemma using Obs.~\ref{ObsVed}. \begin{lem} Suppose that any given discordant state in $\mathbb{C}^{d_A}\otimes\mathbb{C}^{d_B}$ does not have a decomposition as in Eq.~(\ref{GLHd}), but it has $L_R \le d_{\min}$.
+Then, it cannot be used to demonstrate superunsteerability. \end{lem} \begin{proof} As noted in Obs.~\ref{CQQCnSsep}, any given discordant state in $\mathbb{C}^{d_A}\otimes\mathbb{C}^{d_B}$ that does not have a decomposition as in Eq.~(\ref{GLHd}) is a CQ state if $d_A > d_B$ or a QC state if $d_A < d_B$.
+Since any CQ or QC state has no global coherence and has only correlation in a single basis, as noted in Obs.~\ref{ObsVed}, any correlation arising from this state can be reproduced by a suitable CC state.
 We show this by first considering any QC state in $\mathbb{C}^{d_A}\otimes\mathbb{C}^{d_B}$, with $d_A < d_B$, that is discordant given by

-which does not have a decomposition as in Eq. (\ref{GLHd}), with $d_\lambda \le d_{\min}$.
+as mentioned in Obs.~\ref{CQQCnSsep}.
 The QC state given by Eq. (\ref{QCDcc}) is not a CC state because it has a nonzero discord.
 An example of such a QC state is given by Eq.~(\ref{QCng}).

 The QC state (\ref{QCDcc}) can be transformed into a CC state, while retaining the same amount of the classical correlation $C^{\rightarrow}(\rho_{\rm QC})$, by applying a suitable decohering map on subsystem $A$.
-To see this, consider the decohering map, $\Phi_A=\sum_iK_i(\cdot)K^\dag_i $, with Kraus operators $K_i$ satisfying $\sum_i K^\dag_i K_i=\openone_{d_A}$ and $K_i=\ketbra{\chi_i}{\phi_i}$, where $\{\ket{\phi_i}\}$ is a basis that gives rise to the classical correlation $C^{\rightarrow}(\rho_{\rm QC})$, with projective measurement and $\{\ket{\chi_i}\}$ is any orthogonal basis.
+To see this, consider the decohering map, $\Phi_A=\sum_iK_i(\cdot)K^\dag_i $, with Kraus operators $K_i$ satisfying $\sum_i K^\dag_i K_i=\openone_{d_A}$ and $K_i=\ketbra{\chi_i}{\phi_i}$, where $\{\ket{\phi_i}\}$ is a basis that gives rise to the classical correlation $C^{\rightarrow}(\rho_{\rm QC})$ with projective measurement and $\{\ket{\chi_i}\}$ is any orthogonal basis.
 Applying this map on $\rho_{\rm QC}$, we get the state, $\rho_{\rm CC}$, as follows: